sergeysmagleev/ResultRxExtensions/README.md

         return transformedObject
 }
 ```
 Both examples perform a transformation from `Observable<Result<Object, InternalError>>` to `Observable<Result<TransformedObject, InternalError>>`, but in the second case with less boilerplate code.
-ResultRxExtensions is doing all the wrapping and unwrapping for you, saving you from writing lots of boilerplate code.
+ResultRxExtensions is doing all the wrapping and unwrapping for you, making it easier to focus on the actual task.

 ## Methods
 **handleSuccess**